tvkpz/ml-deployment/hosting/byoc_cc/README.md

 ### Hosting APIs

 Hosting involves reponding to inference requests that come in via HTTP.
-In this example, we use our recommended Python serving stack to provide robust and scalable serving of inference requests:
+In this example, we used our recommended Python serving stack to provide robust and scalable serving of inference requests:

 ![Request serving stack](stack.png)